UlpiusCode/webus/README.md

 ]
 ```

-Then in any of our source code add the following code:
+Then in `index.js` or any of our source code add the following code:

 ```js
 // in a module